bensmithcodes/SecureU/README.md

 ## Available Scripts

-In the project directory" in src folde", you can run:
+In the project directory" in src folder", you can run:
 ## `npm install react-scripts --save`
 ### `npm start`